-Nucleic acid from the sample and added armored RNA internal control (IC) molecules (which serve as the sample preparation and amplification/detection process control) is simultaneously extracted.
-In addition the test utilizes two kit controls: a positive and a negative control.
-Viral nucleic acid is released by addition of proteinase and lysis reagent to the sample.
-The released nucleic acid binds to the silica surface of the added magnetic glass particles.
-Unbound substances and impurities, such as denatured protein, cellular debris, and potential PCR inhibitors (such as hemoglobin) are removed with subsequent wash reagent steps and purified nucleic acid is eluted from the glass particles with elution buffer at elevated temperature.
+Nucleic acids from the sample and added armored RNA internal control (IC) molecules (which serve as the sample preparation and amplification/detection process control) are simultaneously extracted.
+In addition the test utilizes two external controls: a positive and a negative control.
+Viral nucleic acids are released by addition of proteinase and lysis reagent to the sample.
+The released nucleic acids bind to the silica surface of the added magnetic glass particles.
+Unbound substances and impurities, such as denatured proteins, cellular debris, and potential PCR inhibitors (such as hemoglobin) are removed with subsequent wash reagent steps and purified nucleic acids are eluted from the glass particles with elution buffer at elevated temperature.

 Selective amplification of target nucleic acid from the donor sample is achieved by the use of virus-specific forward and reverse primers which are selected from highly conserved regions of the viral nucleic acid.
 A thermostable DNA polymerase enzyme is used for both reverse-transcription and amplification.
-The master mix includes deoxyuridine triphosphate (dUTP), instead of deoxythimidine triphosphate (dTTP), which is incorporated into the newly synthesized DNA (amplicon).49-51 Any contaminating amplicon from previous PCR run is destroyed by the AmpErase enzyme [uracil-N-glycosylase], which is included in the PCR master mix, when heated in the first thermal cycling step.
-However, newly formed amplicon is not destroyed since the AmpErase enzyme is inactivated once exposed to temperatures above 55°C.
+The master mix includes deoxyuridine triphosphate (dUTP), instead of deoxythimidine triphosphate (dTTP), which is incorporated into the newly synthesized DNA (amplicon).50-52 Any contaminating amplicons from previous PCR runs are destroyed by the AmpErase enzyme [uracil-N-glycosylase], which is included in the PCR mix, when heated in the first thermal cycling step.
+However, newly formed amplicons are not destroyed since the AmpErase enzyme is inactivated once exposed to temperatures above 55°C.

-The cobas[®] HEV master mix contains detection probes which are specific for HEV and IC nucleic acid.
+The cobas® HEV master mix contains detection probes which are specific for HEV and IC nucleic acid.
 The specific HEV and IC detection probes are each labeled with one of two unique fluorescent dyes which act as a reporter.
 Each probe also has a second dye which acts as a quencher.
-The two reporter dyes are measured at defined wavelengths, thus permitting simultaneous detection and discrimination of the amplified HEV target and the IC.^{52,53} The fluorescent signal of the intact probe is suppressed by the quencher dye.
+The two reporter dyes are measured at defined wavelengths, thus permitting simultaneous detection and discrimination of the amplified HEV target and the IC.^{53,54} The fluorescent signals of the intact probes are suppressed by the quencher dye.
 During the PCR amplification step, hybridization of the probes to the specific single-stranded DNA template results in cleavage by the 5' to 3' nuclease activity of the DNA polymerase resulting in separation of the reporter and quencher dyes and the generation of a fluorescent signal.
 With each PCR cycle, increasing amounts of cleaved probes are generated and the cumulative signal of the reporter dye is concomitantly increased.
 Since the two specific reporter dyes are measured at defined wavelengths, simultaneous detection and discrimination of the amplified HEV target and the IC are possible.